nutthtu/nutthtu.github.io/pages/joinus.md

 ## Undergraduate
 -----

+We welcome undergrads from every department.
+If you are just curious about our research (even if you don't know anything about atomistic simulations or materials), do not hesitate to reach out!

 We have opportunities in the research area of computational materials science which include but not limited to:
 1. Atomistic modeling and simulation of defects in materials
 2. Applications of data science, statistics or ML in materials research
-3. Computater-aieded alloy design framework
+3. Computater-aided alloy design framework

-We welcome undergrads from every department!
 Please send your CV to Nutth.tuchinda@njit.edu and briefly describe your interests.

-Or even if you are just curious about our research, please do not hesitate to reach out to us!

 ## Graduate
 -----